 Is your perception of introversion based on many of the introvert myths?
 Your perception is also likely to be based on things which happened to you, or you perceived.

-Interestingly our perceptions are not always the same as reality, but can affect reality.
+Our perceptions are not always reality, but can affect reality.
 If our perception of introversion causes a negative reality, isn’t it time to change that perception?

 Butterflies by the riverside.